Slow Cooker Ropa Vieja

 When it was ready to eat, we both sampled it and decided it was legit - even though it wasn't his mom's exact recipe.
-(There's no such thing because she tends to cook more by "feel" and less by following exact recipes.
-Most of the Ropa Vieja recipes I found online were pretty similar, so I went with one from the ever-hilarious Julie Bauer at PaleOMG and made a few changes.
+(There's no such thing because she tends to cook more by "feel" and less by following exact recipes.)

 Using flank steak gives this dish a great source of lean protein.
 Four ounces of flank steak has around 220 calories: 9-10 grams of fat, 0 grams of carbohydrates, and around 30 grams of protein.
 (We like those numbers!)

 To avoid over-salting this dish (a common mistake with slow cookers), do not add salt until after the steak is cooked.
 You start out with a lot of liquid, but as it cooks down and thickens, you'll be left with a very salty finished dish.